Philippine Coast Guard Salary and Ranks 2024 | Comprehensive Guide

 1. Check eligibility requirements: Before applying, ensure you meet the eligibility requirements set by the PCG.
 These include age, height, and educational attainment.

-2. Complete the required education: To qualify for most positions in the PCG, applicants must have at least a bachelor’s degree from a recognized institution.
+2. Complete the required education: To qualify for most PCG positions, applicants must have at least a bachelor’s degree from a recognized institution.
 Some positions may require specific fields of study, such as engineering, information technology, or marine science.

 3. Apply for PCG recruitment: The PCG usually announces its recruitment programs on its website or social media pages.
 Interested applicants must submit an application form including personal information, educational background, and work experience.